jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 [DragonFly BSD](https://dragonflybsd.org "Dragon Fly BSD") - Listen to this podcast: [https://ia802605.us.archive.org/9/items/bsdtalk248/bsdtalk248.mp3](https://ia802605.us.archive.org/9/items/bsdtalk248/bsdtalk248.mp3 "DragonFly BSD")

 ~1:25 What did DragonFly BSD drop with the 4.0 release?
-~1:40 What was the other major feature that DragonFly BSD add?
+~1:40 What was the other major feature that DragonFly BSD added?
-~3:40 What modification did they add to the Packer Filter?
+~3:40 What modification did they add to the Packet Filter?
-~10:00 What is the largest system DragonFly BSD have access to?
+~10:00 What is the largest system DragonFly BSD has access to?
-~11:45 What is the difference between DragonFly BSD's network stack compared to other BSD and Linux?
+~11:45 What is the difference between DragonFly BSD's network stack compared to BSD and Linux?
 ~13:25 What is the limitations of the Hammer 1 Filesystem?
 ~13:45 What features will Hammer 2 Filesystem add?
 ~15:45 What is the intended use case of Hammer 2 FS?